 If the EXTINT is configured for on/off switching of the ZOE-M8 GNSS SiPs, the internal pull-up becomes disabled.
-Thus make sure the EXTINT input is always driven within the defined voltage level by the host.
+Therefore ensure that the EXTINT input is always driven within the defined voltage level by the host.

 2.3.3 External LNA enable